Compost Giveaways & Resources

 The Soil Amendment Climate Change Connection

-Instead of organic waste being turned into methane in landfills, it can be processed into a climate change combating soil amendment.
+Instead of being turned into methane in landfills, organic waste can be processed into a climate-change-fighting soil amendment.

 How is Compost Made?

-Compost is made by processing organic materials (living or once living materials), such as yard trimmings, food scraps and food-soiled paper.
+Compost is made by processing organic materials (living or once-living), such as yard trimmings, food scraps and food-soiled paper.
 At the City’s Miramar Greenery composting facility, we process organic waste by adding air and water to help the microorganisms break down our organic material.
-The microorganisms release energy producing high heat which significantly reduces pathogens, weed seeds, pesticides and herbicides in the finished compost.
+The microorganisms release energy by producing high heat, significantly reducing pathogens, weed seeds, pesticides and herbicides in the finished compost.

 How and When Do You Use Compost?

-- Raised Beds & Pots: Mix 1 part compost to 4 parts soil media (such as sand, perlite and potting mix).
+- Raised Beds & Pots: Mix 1 part compost with 4 parts soil media (such as sand, perlite and potting mix).

-- Top Dress: bushes and trees* with 1-2 inches of compost and water it in.
+- Top Dress: bushes and trees* with 1 to 2 inches of compost and water it in.

-- Turf Top Dress: Apply up to ¼ inch of compost over grass and water it in.
+- Turf Top Dress: Apply up to ¼ inch of compost over grass and water it.

-- Seedings and Propagation: Mix 1 part compost to 6 parts soil media (such as sand, perlite and potting mix).
+- Seedings and Propagation: Mix 1 part compost with 6 parts soil media (such as sand, perlite and potting mix).

 *Do not apply compost or mulch directly to the base or trunk of trees or plants.